dannsam/xenko-docs/manual/get-started/create-a-project.md

 10. Click **OK**.

 Xenko creates the project and opens it in Game Studio.
-For information, see [Game Studio](game-studio.md).
+For more information, see [Game Studio](../game-studio/index.md).

 ## Create a project from a sample